paulross/PythonExtensionPatterns/doc/sphinx/source/pickle.rst

     :maxdepth: 2

 ====================================
-Pickling and C Extension Types
+Pickling C Extension Types
 ====================================

 If you need to provide support for pickling your specialised types from your C extension then you need to implement some special functions.

-This example shows you how to provided pickle support for for the ``custom2`` type described in the C extension tutorial in the
+This example shows you how to provided pickle support for for the ``custom2.Custom`` type described in the C extension tutorial in the
 `Python documentation <https://docs.python.org/3/extending/newtypes_tutorial.html#adding-data-and-methods-to-the-basic-example>`_.

 Pickle Version Control